 This article serves as a reminder of the delicate line between church member disfellowship and its errors.
-The practice of church member disfellowship serves as an act of correcting individuals that have either fallen or gone astray from the faith while the errors are the permissible church functions and behaviors beyond the scriptural prescription which leads to member damage and spiritual abuse.
+While the practice of church member disfellowship serves as an act of correcting individuals that have either fallen or gone astray from the faith the errors are behaviors beyond the scriptural prescription which ends damage and spiritual abuse.
 Moreover, there is a delicate line between a righteous and biblical way to handle member disfellowship and the extra unrighteous afflictions imposed on members which does additional harm.
 There is no doubt the reason behind the biblical disfellowship is the hopes to reestablish a reassessment of faith, and to restore commitment to the commandments of God.
 Likewise, churches hope through their extra unbiblical afflictions imposed on members they will be taught a lesson to live for God.
 So how to know when the line has been crossed?
 The bible teaches to believe not every spirit, instead, try the spirit to determine whether the spirit is of God.
 The same method should be used to determine whether the line between disfellowship and its errors has been crossed.

 The Biblical Disassociation: